 I. Variances from Surface Water Quality Standards for Point Source Dischargers

 A. A permit applicant or permittee subject to an NPDES permit may apply to the Central Valley Water Board for a variance from a surface water quality standard for a specific constituent(s), as long as the constituent is not a priority toxic pollutant identified in 40 C.F.R., §131.38(b)(1).
 A permit applicant or permittee may not apply to the Central Valley Water Board for a variance from a surface water quality standard for temperature.
 The application for such a variance shall be submitted in accordance with the requirements specified in section II of this Policy.
-The Central Valley Water Board may adopt variance programs that provide streamlined approval procedures for multiple dischargers that share the same challenges in achieving their water quality-based effluent limitation(s) (WQBELs) for the same pollutant(s).
-The Variance Program for Salinity Water Quality Standards in section III, below, is a multiple discharger variance program.
-Permittees that qualify for the Variance Program for Salinity Water Quality Standards by meeting the criteria in section III.1. may submit a salinity variance application in accordance with the requirements specified in section III of this Policy.

 B. The Central Valley Water Board may not grant a variance if: